Introduction

 • AlwaysSafe: Migration is performed without slowing down the CPU (AutoConverge is not used).
 Suitable for cases where maximizing VM performance is important but requires high network bandwidth.

-• PreferSafe (used as the default policy): By default, migration runs without AutoConverge, but CPU slowdown can be enabled manually if the migration fails to complete.
+• PreferSafe (default): Migration runs without AutoConverge, but CPU slowdown can be enabled manually if the migration fails to complete.
 This is done by using the VirtualMachineOperation resource with type=Evict and force=true.

 • AlwaysForced: Migration always uses AutoConverge, meaning the CPU is slowed down when necessary.
 This ensures that the migration completes even if the network is bad, but may degrade VM performance.